JunehoBang/handover-simulation-in-qualnet/README.md

 # handover-simulation-in-qualnet

-This project includes the C++ and MATLAB files for simulating the handover decision algorithms using the `QualNet simulator (v.
+This repository includes the C++ and MATLAB files for simulating the handover decision algorithms using the `QualNet simulator (v.
 7.1)`
 This simulation was configured to verify the gains of the ML based handover decision algorithm specified in the following research paper [^1]